ADM Training - Track1: commands to know if/where things are running.¶

 Following How to check Shiva Health documentation check the health of a shiva cluster on your training platform

-Once all your platform components are running, we normally deploy platform monitoring channels to provide synthetic and centralized information about the running status of the whole platform.
+Of course, once all your platform components are running, we normally deploy platform monitoring channels to provide synthetic/centralized information about the running status of the framework.

 This will be detailed in the MON Training module.
-You can refer to
+Otherwise you can refer to